-The residential area that is known as Cleveland Park is bounded by Rock Creek Park to the east, Wisconsin and Idaho Avenues, NW to the west, Klingle and Woodley Roads, NW to the south, and Rodman and Tilden Streets, NW to the north.
+The residential area of Cleveland Park is bounded by Rock Creek Park to the east, Wisconsin and Idaho Avenues, NW to the west, Klingle and Woodley Roads, NW to the south, and Rodman and Tilden Streets, NW to the north.

 Throughout the 1800s, the area was used by wealthy Washingtonians as a summer escape from the hot, humid, city life of the District.
 Because of this, most of the early homes in the neighborhood featured wide porches, overhanging eaves, and large windows.
 In 1886, President Cleveland purchased a stone farmhouse that he turned into his summer estate.
 He named the estate Oak View.
 And soon after that, the neighborhood was named after him.
 When Cleveland lost his bid for reelection in 1888, Oak View was sold and subdivided.